Last Updated on December 26, 2022 by admin

 - Learn about pirates at the New England Pirate Museum.

 I loved visited Salem in October because we saw lots of people dressed up in costumes, even though it wasn’t officially Halloween.
 It was worth visiting Salem just for the people-watching!
-Next time, I want to pack a witch’s hat an easy costume and some photos.
+Next time, I want to pack a witch’s hat as an easy costume to take some photos in Salem.
 (I’ve linked the witch’s hat that I bought here.)

 One of the best reasons to visit Salem in October, besides the Halloween-related events, is to see the fall foliage.
 There’s nothing like walking through the streets and hearing leaves crunch underfoot as you learn about the town’s dark history.
 There’s no place to visit like Salem in the fall!